 In California, it’s the State board Of Equalization.
 I have to file with them quarterly.
-Now, in CA, there are new laws in place about electric products – meaning not tangible goods.
-CA collects sales tax based on how many tangible goods you make.
+Now, in CA, there are newer laws in place about electric products – meaning not tangible goods.
+CA collects sales tax based on how many tangible goods you make and sell.

 As I am no longer giving film to my clients, and I am electronically transferring images to them, I don’t have to charge them sales tax on that.
 I make every client sign a form acknowledging that they received my files this way to prove to the state they are getting the files electronically, and not on a hard drive (tangible good).

-I also sell fine art prints.
-Those are tangible goods and therefore I charge sales tax on those prints and then give that sales tax to the state.
+I also occasionally sell fine art prints.
+Those are tangible goods, and therefore I charge sales tax on those prints and then give that sales tax to the state.

 Please google your governing office for sales tax in your own state to find out their laws about all this, and to see if you need to register with them.
 I suggest you make an appointment, or call them for info.

 Do Not Commingle Your Personal Finances With Your Business Finances!

 Now that you have your business structure sorted out – it’s extremely important that you treat your business as its own entity.
-Keep you monies separate!
+Keep your monies separate!

 You use your business money to pay for business stuff.
 You use your personal money for your personal stuff.
 That’s it.
 Super easy.

-Regarding moving money around between your business account and your personal account: I will sometimes loan money from myself personally to my business at times when I’m waiting on huge checks from clients and need some cashflow.
+Regarding moving money around between your business account and your personal account: I will sometimes loan money from myself personally to my business at times when I’m waiting on huge checks from clients, and need some cashflow.
 Then the business pays down that loan when the checks come in.
 That’s how I move money back and forth.